,

 Dear Parents, Children and Families.

-Welcome back to school after the Christmas break.
-The first term went really well with many great achievements and successes.
-Baking bread and visiting George Yard were some of our highlights.
-Performing Silent Night was an excellent experience for us all.
-We were very proud of the children’s efforts and personal development.
+Welcome back to school after the Easter break.
+The last term went really well with many more great achievements and successes.
+We were particularly impressed with the children’s commitment to developing their times tables and division skills, with so many making progress and reaching the required level.
+World Book Day, the visit from Alice Sharpe and the tennis coaching were real highlights for our class - excellent experiences for us all.
+We continued to be very proud of the children’s efforts and personal development.

-Our new term has started with revisiting our Class Code of Conduct and whole school expectations, for example in assembly and at lunch times.
-We have also discussed our Cressing 6C ‘Committed’, and explored what this might look like for us all.
-It has been fantastic to see the class coming up with such thoughtful responses.
+Once again, our new term has started with revisiting our Class Code of Conduct and whole school expectations, for example in PE lessons and in the corridors.
+We have also discussed our Cressing 6C ‘Contributing’, and explored what this might look like for us all.
+It has been impressive to see the class coming up with such thoughtful and mature responses.

 Multiplication Tables Check.

-In June every Year 4 child in the country will undertake the Government’s national Multiplication Tables Check (MTC).
+In the first two weeks of June, every Year 4 child in the country will undertake the Government’s national Multiplication Tables Check (MTC).
 The children will be electronically tested on times tables questions, to ensure they have quick recall of all the table facts.
-It was great to meet with many of you last term to explain this.
 Continued times table learning at home will help all pupils.
-Please do message if you have any questions. cmoulton@cressing.essex.sch.uk
+Please do message if you have any questions.
+We will be sending home a pack of cards for some children who need an extra boost to reach the required standard. cmoulton@cressing.essex.sch.uk

 Home Learning.